perpetual-education-personal/order-of-importance/README.md

 ### How to write the HTML and CSS for a really beautiful article

 We're talking beautiful for all readers.
 That means robot web crawlers, screen-readers and all the web reading technologies.
 Semantic HTML elements.
 An article (like this one here) - is essentially a data-structure, right?
-For the most part all of these elements are naturally responsive to the viewport.
+For the most part all of these elements are naturally responsive to the view-port.

 Which units do you use for what?
 Why?